IncredibleLego/GoPong/README.md

 ## ROADMAP:

 - popup.go in utils to generate confirm pop-ups ("confirm this decision?")
+- Add mouse managment in popup
+- Remove all magic numbers from popup, make it adapt to all options inserted

 ### GENERAL:
 - Make game scalable: all that is drawn on screen must be adapted to the options